MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 1. Download the Microsoft Remote Desktop client from the [iOS App Store](https://aka.ms/rdios) or [iTunes](https://itunes.apple.com/app/microsoft-remote-desktop/id714464092?mt=8).
 2. [Set up your PC to accept remote connections](remote-desktop-client-faq.md#how-do-i-set-up-a-pc-for-remote-desktop).
-3. Add a [Remote Desktop connection](#add-a-remote-desktop-connection) or a [remote resource](#add-a-remote-resource).
+3. Add a [PC](#add-a-pc) or a [workspace](#add-a-workspace).
 You use a connection to connect to a directly to a Windows PC and a remote resource to use a RemoteApp program, session-based desktop, or a virtual desktop published on-premises using RemoteApp and Desktop Connections.
 This feature is typically available in corporate environments.

 ### Add a PC

 To add a PC:

 1. In the Connection Center tap **+**, and then tap **Add PC**.
-2. Enter the following information for the remote desktop connection:
+2. Enter the following information:
    - **PC name** – the name of the computer.
 This can be a Windows computer name, an Internet domain name, or an IP address.
 You can also append port information to the PC name (for example, **MyDesktop:3389** or **10.0.0.1:3389**).
    - **User name** – The user name to use to access the remote PC.
 You can use the following formats: *user_name*, *domain\user_name*, or `user_name@domain.com`.
 You can also select **Ask when required** to be prompted for a user name and password when necessary.
 3. You can also set the following additional options: